What is a Silver Alloy?

 875 silver is called “Zolotnik 84” because it comes from a Russian silver purity measuring system where 96 zolotniks represents pure silver (fine silver, .999 purity).
 Therefore, 84 zolotniks is equivalent to 84/96 (87.5%) of pure silver.

-Silver Decoplata (also known as 720 silver) is a silver alloy of 72% pure silver and 28% copper.
+Yes, silver Decoplata (also known as 720 silver) is a silver alloy that contains 72% pure silver and 28% copper.

 This silver alloy is primarily associated with coinage, particularly in the Netherlands and Mexico during the mid-20th century.
 In these countries silver Decoplata was used as a debasement measure to reduce the silver content in coins while maintaining their size.